johaupt/johaupt.github.io/_posts/2019-11-19-fastai_custom_network_module.md

         return self.X[idx, :], self.y[idx]
 ```

 Make sure to match the data type and module to `Long`/`float64`.
-If you get errors like `RuntimeError: Expected object of scalar type Float but got scalar type Double for argument #4 'mat1'` when called `fit`, then the data type and model type don't match.
+If you get errors like `RuntimeError: Expected object of scalar type Float but got scalar type Double for argument #4 'mat1'` when calling `fit`, then the data type and model type don't match.

 ```python